Flytunes

 Flytunes LLC was an Internet radio aggregator service founded by Roy Smith.
 It was developed for iPhone and iPod Touch and displays a list of Internet radio stations.

 Partnership

 On April 14, 2008, Flytunes LLC.
 CEO Sam Abadir announced in a press release that they will be partnering with Accuradio and it will bring more than 320+ radio channels to iPhone and iPod.

-Current Status
+Current status

-Flytunes LLC was acquired by Wheon LLC on March 19, 2018. and the domain flytunes.fm redirects to Wheon's website. and now its a subsidiary of Wheon LLC.
+Flytunes LLC was acquired by RankBeetle on March 19, 2018. and the domain flytunes.fm redirects to Wheon website. and now its a subsidiary of RankBeetle LLC.